Skip to content

 Diabetes

 Diabetes is a chronic condition that can cause serious health complications.
 Some types of diabetes can be prevented through a healthy lifestyle – getting enough exercise, having a healthy diet, and not smoking.
-Diabetes is a risk factor for cardiovascular disease, and can lead to kidney damage.
+Diabetes is a risk factor for cardiovascular disease and can lead to kidney damage.
 Often, people have all three of these conditions (AIHW 2015a).

-In 2018–19, about 13% of Indigenous adults reported having diabetes or high sugar level (65,300).
-Based on age-standardised rates, in 2018–19, Indigenous adults were 2.8 times as likely to report having diabetes or high sugar levels as non-Indigenous adults (17% compared with 6.1%).
+In 2018–19, about 65,300 (13%) First Nations adults reported having diabetes or high sugar levels.
+Based on age-standardised rates, in 2018–19, First Nations adults were 2.8 times as likely to report having diabetes or high sugar levels as non-Indigenous adults (17% compared with 6.1%).

 Source: Measure 1.09, Table D1.09.2 – ABS 2018–19 National Aboriginal and Torres Strait Islander Health Survey; Table D1.09.14 – AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

-In the 5-year period 2015–2019, 7.3% (1,124) of total deaths of Indigenous Australians were due to diabetes.
-The proportion of total deaths due to diabetes was higher for Indigenous females (608 deaths or 8.7% of all Indigenous female deaths) than Indigenous males (516 or 6.1%).
+In the 5-year period 2015–2019, 7.3% (1,124) of total deaths of First Nations people were due to diabetes.
+The proportion of total deaths due to diabetes was higher for First Nations females (608 deaths or 8.7% of all First Nations female deaths) than First Nations males (516 deaths or 6.1%).

 For further information, see: